w4t3rcs/remitly-task/README.md

 ## Running Tests

-1. **Build the project** with tests (you don't need to follow the previous instructions to test the app, all tests are integrated):
+1. **Build the project** with tests (you don't need to follow the previous instructions to test the app, but Docker must be running):
    ```bash
    ./mvnw clean test
    ```